'There’s a lot of exciting and innovative research that’s being carried out all the time at UC...'

-Roseanna has made a flying start in developing her research skills and experience by winning two UC summer research scholarships.
-These have seen her investigate how plants are affected by the liquefaction caused by earthquakes, and she has modelled the distribution of a native snail which is invasive overseas.
+Roseanna made a flying start in developing her research skills and experience by winning two UC Summer Research Scholarships.
+These saw her investigate how plants are affected by earthquake liquefaction, and model the distribution of a native snail which is invasive overseas.

 Roseanna’s honours research investigated the role of marine subsidies (an independent resource input from one system to another) in freshwater ecosystems brought to both the mainland and Campbell Island by nesting seabirds and seals.
-To find out more about Roseanna's research, check out her website.
+To find out more about Roseanna's past and current research, check out her website.

 ‘If you look around you, there’s a lot of exciting and innovative research that’s being carried out all the time at UC,’ she says, urging fellow students to ‘be assertive and find out what’s happening in your field which excites you – both inside and outside university’.